pavel-mironchik/fastai/.fastai/codex/execute-plan.md

 3. **Post-execution tasks (after all steps are `[x]`).**
    - **Run tests:** Execute the discovered (or user-supplied) command.
 If tests fail, report the failure immediately and ask how to proceed before doing anything else.
 If they pass, confirm "All tests passed successfully."
    - **Code review:** Review every file listed in `MODIFIED_FILES` (if the list is empty, note that no files required review).
 Be explicit about which files are examined and summarize any concerns or validation points for the user.
-   - **Document created & modified files inside the plan:** Find the `## Created & Modified Files` section, translate its heading into the user's language if it is still in English, and then replace the content with a bullet list of unique file paths from `MODIFIED_FILES` (every file created or changed), relative to the repo root.
-If `MODIFIED_FILES` is empty, write a single bullet whose text is the translation of "no changes" into the user's language.
+  - **Document created & modified files inside the plan:** Find the `## Created & Modified Files` section, translate its heading into the user's language if it is still in English, and then replace the content with a bullet list of unique file paths from `MODIFIED_FILES` (every tracked project file created or changed), relative to the repo root.
+If `MODIFIED_FILES` is empty, write a single bullet whose text is the translation of "no changes to project files" into the user's language.
    - **Discover the test command:** Search for an obvious test command (e.g., from `package.json`, `Makefile`, README, or known configs).
 If you cannot determine it, ask the user: "I was unable to automatically determine the command for running tests.
 Please provide the command starting test that cover the modified files."
    - **Management report:** Review the completed plan steps and summarize the accomplished work for management in the user's language:
      - Use the pre-existing `Manager Report` section at the end of `plan.md`.
 If its heading is still in English, translate it to the user's language before writing the report.